PFC. CUTHBERT POWELL (KIP) SINKKING, WWII: Class of '42 gave 3 of its own to the ages

 Lt.
 J.W.
 Sinkking flew daylight bombing sorties over Nazi Germany and was decorated for his efforts with the Air Medal and Oak Leaf Cluster.

-After his April 1944 induction, Cuthbert, a private, was assigned to Camp Croft, S.C., until mid-October 1944, then to Fort Meade, Md., in late October 1944.
+After his April 1944 induction, Kip, a private, was assigned to Camp Croft, S.C., until mid-October 1944, then to Fort Meade, Md., in late October 1944.
 It’s not clear when he was deployed with Company C of the 12th Infantry Regiment to the 4th Infantry Division, but it likely came in late November or early December of 1944.
 The 12th was decimated while fighting the Battle of Hürtgen Forest in the first 10 days of November and had to be heavily reinforced.
-Cuthbert and his fellow youngsters from the U.S. were the likely replacements, by that time called reinforcements by order of Army brass.
+Kip and his fellow youngsters from the U.S. were the likely replacements, by that time called reinforcements by order of Army brass.

-Cuthbert would go on to join the recuperating 4th Division in what was considered the quiet sector of Belgium, the Ardennes Forest, that quickly caught fire as the Germans shocked Allied leadership by launching an offensive on Dec.
+Kip would go on to join the recuperating 4th Division in what was considered the quiet sector of Belgium, the Ardennes Forest, that quickly caught fire as the Germans shocked Allied leadership by launching an offensive on Dec.
 16 that became the life-and-death Battle of the Bulge, the bloodiest single battle of World War II fought by the U.S.

 Sinkking and his 12th Infantry Regiment fought in Belgium, Luxembourg and finally entered Germany across the Belgian and Luxembourg frontiers as the Nazis were driven back when their Ardennes offensive finally collapsed on Jan.
 25, 1945.

-This photo taken in February 1945 shows 4th Infantry Division troops advancing along dirt roads in the Rhineland, western Germany, around the time of the battlefield death of 12th Infantry Regiment, 4th Division soldier Cuthbert Powell.
+This photo taken in February 1945 shows 4th Infantry Division troops advancing along dirt roads in the Rhineland, western Germany, around the time of the battlefield death of 12th Infantry Regiment, 4th Division soldier Kip Powell.
 (Photo courtesy City University of New York Department of History, 4th Infantry Division Yearbook)

 Pfc.
 Sinkking, who had been recommended for promotion by this time, was in the vanguard of the advancing U.S. forces, killed in action in the Rhineland east of the Luxembourg frontier, nine days later, Feb.
 9, 1945.
 The hospital where he was taken from the battlefield reported he died of head and other wounds caused by shrapnel from an artillery shell.

-Cuthbert was engaged to be married to Theresa A. Kral of North Tarrytown (today’s Sleepy Hollow) at the time of his death.
+Kip was engaged to be married to Theresa A. Kral of North Tarrytown (today’s Sleepy Hollow) at the time of his death.
 His mother Belle at that point was living at 106 Main St., one house west of Croton Place.
 She would go on to live with son Harry Jr. on the Frank Jay Gould estate in Ardsley Park.
 The Gould mansion now serves at the clubhouse of Ardsley Country Club.
 Harry worked for Gould.

-Cuthbert’s brother, Corporal “Harry” Sinkking Jr., was serving at 4th Infantry Division headquarters when Cuthbert was killed.
-Tragically, had already written home to his mother about Cuthbert doing well, when in fact, Cuthbert had already died.
-Headquarters had not yet been notified immediately of the death.
+when Kip was killed.
+Tragically, Harry had just written home to his mother about Kip doing well, when in fact, Kip had already died.
+Headquarters had not yet been notified of his death.

 Pfc.
 C.P.
 Sinkking was temporarily interred in the Luxembourg American Cemetery outside Luxembourg City, which would also be the temporary burial place of his former Irvington High baseball teammate Sgt.
 Arnold J. Meszaros about a month later.